netsu-ijou/netsu-ijou/README.md

 staff member in a few regiments. flint/ian. i sometimes also claim the name "danica"
 </p>
 <p align="center">
-mild tinnitus, sound sensitivity & light eustachian tube problems . i will vc really rarely if not at all
+mild tinnitus, sound sensitivity & light eustachian tube problems . i will vc really rarely if not at all. please take care of your ears. tinnitus is a terrible thing to bear everyday
 </p>
 <p align="center">
 c+h encouraged PLLEASSSSS ilove when peopel sit beside me i fly around in joy like a tiny fly andim not even exafgerrating